-Brain fog includes symptoms of confusion, forgetfulness, and lack of focus and mental clarity.
+Brain fog is characterized by confusion, forgetfulness, and a lack of focus and mental clarity.
 It is avoidable and treatable.
 Learn what to do about it.

-Brain fog is not a medically recognized term but is a commonly used phrase that sums up feelings of confusion, forgetfulness, and lack of focus and mental clarity.
+Brain fog is not a medically recognized term, but is a commonly used phrase that sums up feelings of confusion, forgetfulness, and a lack of focus and mental clarity.

 Having brain fog is fairly common, but it’s not normal.

-When you feel foggy, unfocused, and like you just can’t think, your brain is sending an important signal that there’s an imbalance in your life that needs to be addressed.
+When you feel foggy, unfocused, and like you just can’t think, your brain is sending an important signal that there’s an issue in your life that needs to be addressed.

 The causes of brain fog generally fall into one of two main categories — either it’s lifestyle-related or a side effect of a medical condition or medication.

-In this article, we’ll be taking an in-depth look at the eight main causes of brain fog.
+In this article, we take an in-depth look at the eight main causes of brain fog.

-And we’ll give you concrete steps to get your brain back on track quickly.
+And we give you specific steps to get your brain back on track quickly.

 Brain Fog Cause #1: You Are Eating the Wrong Foods